fpgasystems/hacc/docs/first-steps.md

 </p>

 # First steps
-This guideline will guide you through the required steps to deploy, build, and run a [Hello, world!](../docs/vocabulary.md#hello-world) example running on SG HACC Alveo cards.
-In this case, the *Hello, world!* program reduces to a simple vector addition describing how to use HLS kernels in the Vitis workflow [[1]](#references).
+This guide will help you set up your HACC account, access one of our servers, and validate one of the Xilinx accelerator cards.
 We will cover the following sections:

 * [Setting your passwords](#setting-your-passwords)
 * [Setting your secure remote access](#setting-your-remote-secure-access)